LibreCAD/docs/appx/measurements.rst

     "Microinch", "", "", "", ""
     "Mil", "imperial", "mil", "1/100 of an inch", "Replaced with ''thou'' (but not you)."
     "Yard", "imperial", "yd" ," 3 foots", "Measure ale!"
-    "Angstrom", "", "å", "one ten-billionth of a meter", "Zoom to a parsec - I dare you."

 \*: Obtained from Wikipedia and Wiktionary and paraphrased by the author of this page.